- Homework Help

 FBI’s Freedom of Information Act Electronic Reading Room – Since the Freedom of Information Act in 1966, many of the FBI’s most sensitive and engaging files have been declassified and opened to the public.
 Some of the categories on the site include Espionage, Gangster Era, Historical Interest and Unusual Phenomena.
 Read reports about both the famous and infamous, including John Lennon, Frank Sinatra, Lucille Ball, Albert Einstein and Adolf Hitler.

-Fortunoff Video Archive for Holocaust Testimonies – The Video Archive for Holocaust Testimonies at Yale University currently holds more that 4,100 testimonies of individuals who experienced the Holocaust – survivors, those in hiding, resistors, liberators.
+Fortunoff Video Archive for Holocaust Testimonies – The Video Archive for Holocaust Testimonies at Yale University currently holds more than 4,100 testimonies of individuals who experienced the Holocaust – survivors, those in hiding, resistors, liberators.
 The project began in 1979, and the resources have been available to the public since 1982.
-View excerpts from these testimonies here at the Archive’s web site, or connect to the Archive’s online catalogs.
+View excerpts from these testimonies here at the Archive’s website, or connect to the Archive’s online catalogs.

 Making of America – Begun in 1995, the Making of America collection consists of digitized books and journal articles published between 1850 and 1877.
 It is a virtual treasure trove for researchers, students and historians interested in antebellum America, especially those who are looking for primary sources.